June 8, 2016

 The Cornwall Iron Furnace is open Thursday through Sunday from 9am to 5pm and Sunday from 12 to 5pm.
 Admission fees are $8 regularly, $7 for senior citizens and motor club members, $4 for kids ages 3-11, and free for kids under 2 years old.
-There are also deals associated with group rates, if that is something that would benefit you.
+There are also deals associated with group rates.

 While on a Cornwall Iron Furnace tour, you will learn all about the history of the furnace.
 You will also get a tour of other aspects of the grounds, including the red sandstone buildings constructed to protect industrial equipment, the charcoal barn converted into a modern Visitors’ Center, the charging room where raw materials were thrown into the furnace, and the casting house where the furnace was tapped for iron.
 During the tour, you will also see the filler, which added the right combination of raw materials into the charging hole at the top of the furnace stack and a blowing apparatus that includes the 4-ton, 24-feet “Great Wheel.”
 There is also a 20 horsepower single cylinder steam engine and some boilers located on top of the furnace stack, which used exhausted heat to power the steam engine.

 After visiting the Cornwall Iron Furnace, come back to Historic Smithton Inn in Ephrata, PA, for a charming bed and breakfast retreat in beautiful Amish Country.
 Download our free vacation guide for more to see and do in the surrounding area!